DIVISION AE is assigned to Courtroom 9C

 ***Whenever a lawyer or pro se party is no longer involved in the case, and they are registered for e-service, they shall immediately take all necessary steps to remove their email address from the clerk's computerized file and the state portal.

-E-Courtesy has been added to Judge Gillen's online services section and is for submission of documents that are related to hearings that are scheduled on line for UMC only.
+E-Courtesy has been added to Judge Gillen's online services section and is for submission of documents that are related to hearings that are scheduled on line by selecting the court date.
 Do not submit orders through e-courtesy.
 See the instructions below for submission of orders/dismissals/judgments, etc.

 Condition Precedent to Seeking Relief From The Court